hidaytrahman/hr-navigation-responsive-menu/README.md

-# HR Navigation Responsive Menu [v1.2]
+# HR Navigation Responsive Menu [v1.3]

-HR Navigation Responsive Menu for all type of Web Applications, NATIVE Mobile App with very less code and easy to implement with all possible options
+HR Navigation Responsive Menu for all type of Web Applications with very less code and easy to implement with all possible options.

 ####Features
-* Responsive
+* Responsive all devices support
 * Handle events with 2 option (Click and Mouseover)
 * All major browsers compatible
 * Toggle from left side and top side
 * Multilple open menu option (Open one at a time or multiple)
 * Equal width of menu list on Desktop
 * Custom speed option
+* LESS compatible
 * Lightweight js only (3 kb)

 ##Documentation